ranranrunforit/ranranrunforit.github.io/_projects/project-15.md

 ### Combining data from multiple sources

-One powerful application of Transformer models is <span style="background-color: #FFFF33;">their ability to combine and process data from multiple sources.
+One powerful application of Transformer models is <div style="background-color: #FFFF33;">their ability to combine and process data from multiple sources.
 This is especially useful when you need to:

 1. Search across multiple databases or repositories
 2. Consolidate information from different formats (text, images, audio)